CODE OF CIVIL PROCEDURE IN ITALY

 The Italian legal system generally upholds the parties' choice of law.
 The Italian courts are required to follow European Union Regulations (EC) 593/2008 on the law applicable to contractual duties (Rome I) and (EC) 864/2007 on the law applicable to non-contractual obligations (Rome II) when deciding whether Italian or another law applies to a given case.

 The Service of Documents Regulation and the Hague Service Convention mandates the service of a document from one nation to another.
 It must be accomplished via the competent authority designated by the receiving country.
 The requesting party can have the papers served by mail or a process server.
-In accordance with the Service of Papers Regulation or the Hague Service Convention, a foreign party seeking to serve documents in Italy must submit a copy of the document, together with an Italian translation and a form, to the Italian central authority.
+By the Service of Papers Regulation or the Hague Service Convention, a foreign party seeking to serve documents in Italy must submit a copy of the document with an Italian translation and a form to the Italian central authority.
 The appropriate bailiff will then be asked to serve the receiver in line with Italian civil process regulations by the central Italian authorities.
-The criteria a request must fulfill are spelled forth in the Taking of Evidence Regulation and the Hague Evidence Convention.
+Requests must fulfill the Taking of Evidence Regulation and the Hague Evidence Convention criteria.

 All requests are carried out in conformity with the applicable laws of the member state to which they are sent.
 Attendance is often permitted for the parties and their representatives.
-From July 1, 2022, the Taking of Evidence Regulation will be superseded by Regulation (EC) 2020/1783.
+From July 1, 2022, Regulation (EC) 2020/1783 will supersede the Taking of Evidence Regulation.
 This change is being made to encourage digitization and modern technology to speed up procedures, decrease costs, and minimize delays for individuals and enterprises.

 OUR PROCESS